john-friedman/SEC-Parsers/readme.md

 2. Calculates hierarchy of headers, and converts to a tree structure

 ### Roadmap:
-1. Parser that converts >95% of filings into nicely formatted xml trees. hierarchy mostly correct
+1. Parser that converts >95% of filings into nicely formatted xml trees.
-2. Clustering on cleaned xml files (e.g. many companies have a seasonality heading but its named differently), add an attribute to help sort by this
+2. Apply data science on xml to cluster headers, e.g. seasonality, seasonal variation etc, to make xml easier to work with.

-### Future
+### Possible future features
 * better hierarchy calculation
-* more filing supported
+* more filings supported
 * better rag integration
 * converting html tables to nice xml tables
 * metadata, e.g. cik / data from xbrl in html